Operational Assurance · Hardware-Enabled Credit

 SOMA is a scored, 111-factor methodology that gives lenders the advance rate guidance, covenant recommendations, and monitoring triggers to underwrite facilities where hardware, software, and capital converge.
 Credit-committee-grade.
 Delivered in days.

-SOMA SYNCHRONISATION Hardware Months → Years DEPLOY → DEGRADE Software Weeks → Months UPDATE → DEPRECATE Capital Quarters → Years DRAW → SERVICE
+HARDWARE Months → Years DEPLOY → DEGRADE SOFTWARE Weeks → Months UPDATE → DEPRECATE CAPITAL Quarters → Years DRAW → SERVICE THREE CLOCKS · SOMA SYNCHRONISATION

 IMF Global Financial Stability Report, 2025